 The use of electronic devices during the assessment tests will be not permitted.
-Introducing an unauthorized electronic
+Introducing an unauthorized electronic device into the examination room, will be considered as a FAIL (0.0 points) in the current academic year.

 Sources of information

 Basic Bibliography